Before you contact Apple to request a refund for a charge you don't recognize,

 The Report a Problem website shows most subscriptions, except those for Apple services and iCloud storage charges.

 Check the status of your subscriptions

 Make sure that your charges aren't for a subscription that you or a family member set up.

 To view and manage your subscriptions, click or tap this link: Manage your subscriptions.

 If you're not currently signed in with the same Apple ID that you use with the subscription that you want to manage, if you're using a different device, or if you don't see your subscription, learn how to view, change or cancel your subscriptions.
 If you don’t see your subscription, you might be billed directly through the provider instead of Apple.
 Contact the provider to cancel.

 If you ever added a payment method to another Apple ID, the unrecognized charges might have been made using that account.
 Check the Purchase History of each Apple ID that uses your payment method.

 If you can't remember if you have another Apple ID, we can help you find out.

 If anyone else has your Apple ID password

-Anyone who has your Apple ID password is able to make charges to your account.
+Anyone who has your Apple ID password can make charges to your account.
 If you have unauthorized charges, change your Apple ID password.